 Many people have periods during their lives when they feel distressed, overwhelmed, unhappy or anxious.
 Sometimes this passes quickly or can be overcome with support from friends or family, but at other times it can be helpful to talk things through with someone.
-Counselling is a regular time when you can speak about whatever you want – your life, health, relationships, sexuality, past trauma or losses – and to have someone give you their full attention.
-Or you might come to counselling because you feel vaguely unhappy, or lost, or dissatisfied, but can’t put a finger on why.
-Counselling can be an exploration of your life, patterns you see in it, and how you came to be who and where you are.
+Therapy is a regular time when you can speak about whatever you want – your life, health, relationships, sexuality, past trauma or losses – and to have someone give you their full attention.
+Or you might come because you feel vaguely unhappy, or lost, or dissatisfied, but can’t put a finger on why.
+Therapy can be an exploration of your life, patterns you see in it, and how you came to be who and where you are.

 I welcome and aim to practice in an affirmative way with clients who identify as gender or sexually diverse, including but not limited to people who identify as one or more of binary or non-binary trans, queer, lesbian, gay, bisexual, pansexual, asexual, and poly.

 I am happy to work short or long term.
 As I’ve gained experience, I’ve gradually ended up working with more people who have longer term difficulties, often relating to trauma, and want ongoing therapy.
 I am however happy to see people who would rather have a time limit set.

 I do my best to tailor my support to your needs.
 If you feel from my description that this way of working might be something you are interested in, please get in contact with me at firstname.lastname@example.org